08 July, 2024

 “I am honoured to have presented him with the Lord Mayor's NAIDOC Award this year."

 Adelaide is hosting the National NAIDOC Week celebrations for the first time in nine years.
-The event culminates with a march from Tarndanyagga (Victoria Square) to Elder Park on Friday for a family fun day.
+The event culminates with a march from Tarntanyangga (Victoria Square) to Elder Park on Friday for a family fun day.

 Other events include NAIDOC in the Mall on Tuesday, 9 July, where the public can interact with Aboriginal businesses while enjoying activities for all ages, light refreshments and entertainment.